This Former Redskins Cheerleader Performed an Entire Cheer Routine at Her Wedding

 Washingtonian Weddings Instagram | Follow Washington Weddings on Facebook

 The two met for their first date at a small sushi restaurant off of 14th Street.
 It didn’t take long for them to realize that their connection extended far beyond Tinder.
 Emerald and Tolu talked about everything—families, jobs, and their mutual passion for food and travel.
 The more time they spent together the more it seemed like the stars had finally aligned.With one year and many more dates under their belt the couple had started to frequent the conversation of marriage.
 Both being in the their early 30s and having experienced disappointments in previous relationships, Tolu and Emerald knew that they wanted a love and commitment that would last a lifetime… a virtue that they saw clearly in one another.
-On an oddly warm February evening, surrounded by friends and family (Tolu had secretly flew in a crew from Texas), Tolu got down on one knee and asked Emerald to be his wife.
+On an oddly warm February evening, surrounded by friends and family (Tolu had secretly flown in a crew from Texas), Tolu got down on one knee and asked Emerald to be his wife.

 Emerald and Tolu’s wedding was both a regal and elegant affair.
 The dramatic red bridesmaids’ dresses were the perfect pairing for Emerald’s beautiful and feminine off-the-shoulder ball gown and Tolu’s custom blue suit jacket.